Chris-Kramer/language_assignments/assignment-3/readme.md

 - navigate to the folder with the script (src)
     - _cd src_
 - run script
-    - _python3 assignmen4-cmk.py_
+    - _python3 assignment3-cmk.py_

 The script will probably run for about an hour or an hour and a half, so make sure, you have something to do while waiting.
-This is probably just me, who is bad at optimizing the code :D
+This is probably just me who is bad at optimizing the code :D

 ### Troubleshooting
-- If you have problem installing the requirements folder try upgrading pip with "pip install --upgrade pip".
+- If you have problem installing the requirements file try upgrading pip with "pip install --upgrade pip".

 ### Output
 The output is a jpg-file which can be found in the folder "output" under the name "sentiment_score.jpg".